-Find out how your grocery and online purchases can raise funds for the Paint Branch Educational Foundation.
+Give while you shop!
+Find out how your grocery, online purchases and dining out can raise funds for the Paint Branch Educational Foundation.
 Read more.

-Paint Branch High School Educational Foundation Awards $3,500.00 in Grants Benefitting Paint Branch Staff and Students in 2013-2014
+Paint Branch High School Educational Foundation Awards $4000.00 in Grants Benefitting Paint Branch Staff and Students

 The Board of Directors of the Paint Branch High School Educational Foundation is pleased to announce the awarding of eight mini-grants to Paint Branch High School staff.